-In February of 2019 our 30-year-old son Zack, was headed to our home in Midland to work on his truck.
+In February of 2019 our 30-year-old son Zack, was heading home in Midland to work on his truck.
 He was in a terrible car accident which he was not expected to survive.
-Through the Medical team, nurses who went out on a limb to guide us, hands-on therapy "mom style", and the grace of God, he won his battle.
+Through the Medical team, nurses who went above and beyond to guide us, hands-on therapy "mom style", and the grace of God, he won his battle to survive.

 Just a few days before his accident, with his Grandpa, younger brother and sister